epxlp/ADbioinformatics/instructions.md

 > Q. Is the AD-risk allele associated with increased or decreased expression?

-6. Go back to the home page and enter the gene name into the 'transcriptome' search.
+6. Go back to the home page and enter the gene name into the 'gene ID' search.

 > Q. Is the gene specifically or ubiquitously expressed?